jkent/pybot/README.md

 pybot
 =====

 This is a modular, plugin-based IRC bot written in Python.
-Plugins can be dynamically loaded and unloaded at runtime.
+Plugins can bedynamically loaded and unloaded at runtime.
 A design goal is the abillity to develop plugins without being able to crash the bot.

 Plugins have a simple, easy to pick up API.
 All events, commands, and triggers use a simple decorator convention.